stephlaurrain/tableanalyzer/README.md

 ## Prerequisites

-Before running TableAnalyzer, ensure you have the following installed:
+Before running tableanalyzer, ensure you have the following installed:

 Docker